 Engoo Blog Language Tips

-“Make” and “do” are two very common English verbs.
-You are probably used to using them both often, but you may not know how many different ways they can be used.
-So in this article, we’ll look at both words in detail and introduce their many practical uses for daily conversation.
+You are probably used to using both “do” and “make” very often, but you may not know how many different ways they can be used.
+So this time, we’ll look at both words in detail and introduce their many practical uses in daily English conversations.

 Do